Generated regional New Jersey river scene for Ramapo River planning; not an exact location photo

 Best flows

 Use USGS 01387500 near Mahwah as the live trend.
-Stable moderate flow is the best fit; sudden storm spikes, lingering urban stain, or warm low water should push you to a different river or to warmwater fishing instead.
+Stable moderate flow is the best fit.
+Sudden storm spikes, lingering urban stain, or warm low water should push you to a different river or to warmwater fishing instead.

-When to skip
+When to leave

-Skip the Ramapo when county access rules or reach boundaries are unclear, when runoff has the river dirty and pushy, when summer temperatures put trout at risk, or when the plan depends on lower-river water that no longer fishes like an upper trout corridor.
+Skip the Ramapo when county access rules or reach boundaries are unclear, when runoff has the river dirty and pushy, when summer temperatures put trout at risk, or when the plan depends on lower-river water that no longer fishes like an upper trout area.

 Local plan

-Keep the day focused on upper-river public access: Ramapo Valley Reservation and Mahwah when the gauge and temperature cooperate, then move quickly rather than trying to force the lower corridor into the same trout plan.
+Keep the day focused on upper-river public access: Ramapo Valley Reservation and Mahwah when the gauge and temperature cooperate, then move quickly rather than trying to force the lower area into the same trout plan.

 Backup water